wong80/EEEE1031/README.md

   2) Shape Detection Algorithm

 Softwares used:
-OpenCV,Python,Arduino (check requirements.txt for more info on libs)
+OpenCV,Python,Arduino (check individual README txt files for more info on libs)